5 Key points:

 - Treatment choices vary from active surveillance, surgery to radiotherapy.

-- Surgery still gives the best cure rate and the robotic method is now the preferred choice due to fast recovery of continence and potency and lower chance of leaving microscopic cancer behind
+- Surgery still gives the best cure rate ( > 90% cure ) and the robotic method is now the preferred choice because of faster recovery of continence, better preservation of potency and lower chance of leaving cancer behind

 In its early stages, prostate cancer does not cause any symptoms.
 As the cancer progresses, the enlarging tumour compress the urethra, blocking the flow of urine.
 When this happens, frequent urination and terminal dribbling occur.
 Occasionally, blood in the urine or semen is the first sign of prostate cancer.
 As prostate cancer advances, it spreads to the pelvic lymph nodes and the bones to cause bone pain and even fractures.
 A late manifestation is spinal cord compression and paralysis.